Charles II of Spain: Regency years

+Economy

 The so-called "Little Ice Age" of the 17th century was a period of crisis throughout Europe, leading to poor harvests and economic decline.
-Spain was especially affected, due in part to the parlous economic situation, particularly in Castille, where the population dropped from 6.5 million in 1600 to less than 5 million in 1680, while figures for Spain as a whole were 8.5 to 6.6 million.
+Spain was especially affected, due in part to the parlous economic situation, particularly in Castile, where the population dropped from 6.5 million in 1600 to fewer than 5 million in 1680, whilst figures for Spain as a whole were 8.5 to 6.6 million.
 This was exacerbated by a series of wars with France and the need to defend the Empire, which were a constant drain on public expenditure.
-In 1663, Philip IV had converted state debt into government bonds, or juros, but a history of default required high rates of interest, meaning taxes were often assigned to creditors years in advance to pay current liabilities.
+In 1663, Philip IV had converted state debt into government bonds, or juros, but high rates of interest meant taxes were often assigned to creditors years in advance to pay current liabilities.
 Although silver bullion imports from the Americas increased, the vast majority went to paying off foreign debtors.

-One less obvious side effect of this globalisation of the Spanish trading system was that its opponents had the most to lose from its collapse.
-By the 1670s, foreign trade was controlled by Dutch and English merchants, while the domestic economy relied on French labour and imported wheat.
+The globalisation of the Spanish trading system meant outsiders often had the most to lose from its collapse.
+By the 1670s, the bulk of foreign trade was controlled by Dutch and English merchants, while the domestic economy relied on French labour and imported wheat.
 The Marqués de Varinas, a senior colonial official, observed in 1687 that the Empire continued to exist in its present form "only because it enables the English, Dutch and French to exploit [it] more cheaply".

-In the 1680s, Spanish officials took steps to restore faith in the currency and issued a series of drastic deflationary decrees, revaluing the coinage at 25% of its previous value.
+In the 1680s, Spanish officials issued a series of drastic deflationary decrees, revaluing the coinage at 25% of its previous value.
 The immediate impact was the total disruption of commerce and collapse of financial credit; in response, debtors were given three months to repay government debts using the existing rate, later extended to six months.
-Having stabilised the position, in 1686, the coinage was readjusted to a more favourable rate and thereafter left unaltered.
+Having stabilised the position, in 1686 the coinage was readjusted to a more favourable rate and thereafter left unaltered.

-The domestic political situation was transformed when Marie-Louise died in February 1689, shortly after the outbreak of war with France; based on the description of her symptoms, modern doctors believe her illness was almost certainly appendicitis.
-In August, Charles married Maria Anna of Neuburg by proxy, the formal wedding taking place in May 1690.
-Mariana died on 16 May 1696 and Maria Anna took control of access to Charles.
-By now it was clear Charles's health was finally failing and agreeing on a successor became increasingly urgent.
-The Nine Years' War showed France could not achieve its objectives on its own; the 1697 Treaty of Ryswick was the result of mutual exhaustion and Louis's search for allies in anticipation of a contest over the Spanish throne.
-Emperor Leopold refused to sign since it left the issue unresolved; he reluctantly did so in October 1697, but viewed it as a pause in hostilities.